EtienneLamoureux/TQVaultAE/README.md

 **Q. I have this game as a stand-alone (i.e. not through Steam or GOG).
 How can I make TQVaultAE work?**

-*A. See the answer to "**Error: Could not find a part of the path 'some path' This may be caused by a bad language or game path setting.**" above*
+*A. See the answer to "**Error Loading Resources.
+This may be caused by a bad language or game path setting.**" above*

 **Q. Does TQVaultAE work with the Immortal Throne expansion?**